Diversity, Equity & Inclusion

 Farmworkers and advocates journeyed to Washington to advocate for stronger protections against pesticide exposure.
 The new worker protections they secured are a powerful testimony to their efforts.

-Earthjustice created a comprehensive Diversity, Equity & Inclusion (DEI) Plan in 2016 that laid out our internal and external organizational goals for that year.
-Included in the plan were tangible objectives and metrics for accountability that will keep us committed to our vision.
+Earthjustice develops an annual comprehensive Diversity, Equity & Inclusion Plan to lay out our internal and external organizational goals for that year.
+Included in the plan are tangible objectives and metrics for accountability that will keep us committed to our vision.

 The goals reflect the work we believe is essential to do on DEI, both inside and outside the doors of Earthjustice.
 Inside, we will continue our work to recruit and retain multi-culturally sophisticated employees and to build a stronger culture of inclusion.
 Outside our doors, we will work to diversify our clients, partners, donors and supporters to ensure that we are serving all communities impacted by environmental issues.